Samuel P. Blatchley

 • Maine Lobstermen’s Ass’n v.
 Nat’l Marine Fisheries Serv., 70 F.4th 582 (D.C.
 Cir.
 2023) (holding that the National Marine Fisheries Service violated the Administrative Procedure Act and Endangered Species Act requirement to use reasonably certain outcomes and invalidated the Biological Opinion which would have led to crushing regulations and undoubtedly the loss of many jobs in the lobstering industry, including our clients)

 • Strahan v.
-Cosco Container Lines, America, Inc., et al., 22-cv-10722-DJC, 2023 WL 3457905 (D. Mass May 15, 2023) (granting Motion for Judgment on the Pleadings and finding that the Plaintiff lacked standing to sue our container line client and that his Endangered Species Act claims were entirely implausible)
+Cosco Container Lines, America, Inc., et al., 22-cv-10722-DJC, 2023 WL 3457905 (D. Mass.
+May 15, 2023) (granting Motion for Judgment on the Pleadings and finding that the Plaintiff lacked standing to sue our container line client and that his Endangered Species Act claims were entirely implausible)

 • Transpac Marine, LLC v.
 Yachinsure Services, Inc. Civil Action No. —F.Supp.3d—, 2023 WL 1970087 (D. Mass.
 Feb.
 13, 2023) (granting defendant insurer client’s Cross Motion for Summary Judgment on breach of contract and claims under M.G.L. c.
 93A and Florida Statute 627.428, denying Plaintiff’s Motion for Summary Judgment on breach of contract and claims under M.G.L. c.
 93A and Florida Statute 627.428, and holding that Plaintiff breached its promissory warranty under an insurance policy such that there was no coverage for seven figure hull, pollution, and other claims under the Policy)